candidatecollege/candidate-college/README.md

-# Candidate College 2.3.0 Release Notes
+# Candidate College 2.4.0 Release Notes

-Release Date: February 27, 2023
+Release Date: March 12, 2024

-We're thrilled to announce the rollout of Candidate College 2.3.0, packed with new features and significant improvements aimed at enriching your learning and exploration on our platform.
-Here's a snapshot of what's new and what we've enhanced:
+We're thrilled to introduce Candidate College 2.4.0, an update dedicated to enhancing your learning experience with new features and improvements.
+Here's what we've rolled out in this version:

 ## What's New

-### New Design Hero Section on Homepage
+### New Design Hero Section on Articles Page
-Experience a fresh welcome with our redesigned Hero Section, crafted to inspire and engage from the first click.

-### Co-Founder Section
-Gain insights into our foundation with a new section dedicated to our co-founder, highlighting their vision and contributions.
+Greeted with a revamped Hero Section, your reading sessions are now more welcoming and engaging.

-### C-Levels Section on About Us Page
+### Popular Section at Articles Page
-Meet the leaders driving Candidate College forward in our newly added C-Levels section, providing transparency and connection.

-### Related Articles by Category
-Enhance your learning journey with smarter article recommendations on detail pages, now showing related reads by category.

-### Refreshed Founder Section Design
-Explore the roots of Candidate College with a newly designed section for our founder on the About Us page, offering deeper insights.

-## Improvements
+Stay on top of trends with our new Popular Section, highlighting articles that are gaining traction among our community.

-### Enhanced Article Slider (Swiper) on Homepage
+### Redesigned Detail Article Page

-Discover more with our improved slider, now featuring ten articles randomly for a diverse reading experience.
+Enjoy an enriched reading experience with our newly designed Detail Article Page, crafted for better engagement and immersion.

+### Sharing Buttons for X and WA Story

+Share your favorite insights easily with new sharing buttons, allowing you to post directly to X and WA Story from the Detail Article Page.

+## Bug Fixes

+### Updated Co-Founder Photo

+Refreshed the photo of our co-founder, ensuring the authenticity and connection with our community.

-### Read Insightful Articles Section
+### Insightful and Latest Section Error Fixes

-Delve deeper into topics that matter with an updated section now showcasing five articles randomly, ensuring fresh insights with every visit.
+Addressed and fixed errors in the insightful and latest sections, making your browsing experience smoother and more enjoyable.